MrMizerakl/task-TreeMenu/README.md

 INSTALLATION
 ------------

-Clone you PC and run
+Clone to your PC and extract

 ```
     composer update